My Super Charged 2005 Chevy Z71

 · Suspension - Bilstein HD Shocks all around.
 Airlift Company's Ride Level Control rear air bags filled by Viair's 450c air compressor with in cab gauge and controls.
 The compressor is a 100% duty cycle 150 PSI unit.
 For keeping the ride level when loaded and a very fast tire fill setup.

-· Tires – Michelin LTX M/S2 P265/70R17.
+· Tires The Michelin LTX M/S2 P265/70R17.
 These replaced the LTX M/S after more than 66k miles on 7/20/13.
 The M/S were speed rated @ S=112 mph.
 The M/S2's are T=118 mph.
 The compound changes can really be felt in the wet.
 Great Tires.

-· Brakes - Front rotors are R1Concept Premium units with Raybestos Police Formula (Tahoe P/N) Pads.
+· Brakes - Front brakes use R1Concepts Premium Series Rotors and Raybestos Police Formula (Tahoe P/N) Pads.
 The rear system uses Raybestos Advanced Technology drums with GM OE shoes.
-Brake lines are the Russell Performance braided stainless steel three line kit providing a faster and firmer pedal feel.
+Brake lines are the Russell Performance braided stainless steel 3-line kit providing a faster and firmer pedal feel.
 Brake fluid is Valvoline's Synthetic DOT 3 & 4 and is changed regularly using Speed Bleeders.

 The above braking modifications just add to the already great braking that came on the truck.
 In 2005 GM went to drum brakes on the rear of their 1500 trucks.

 · Radar/Laser Detection - Lidatek Laser LE-30 Jammer providing excellent and reliable warning while scrambling police laser probes for 5 seconds while I heat up the breaks.
 The Escort 9500ix Radar Laser detector with GPS aided false alert prevention is a really great radar detector.

-· Bed Cover – ACI AGRI-Cover Inc's Access limited edition Tonneau cover.
+· Bed Cover ACI-AGRI-COVER Inc's Access limited edition Tonneau cover.
 After trying several other brands this is simply the best cover system and material out there.
 It still looks and works great after 8 years of use.

-Updated 11/27/2013 @ 68,205 Miles
+Updated 04/14/2014 @ 69,718 Miles